-The lift truck can tip over during operation.
-If you have not read the warning page in the front of this Operating Manual, do so now.
-As you study the following information about properly operating a lift truck, remember the warnings.
+There are a number of operations, if not performed carefully, that can cause the lift truck to tip.
+If you have not read the WARNING page in the front of this Operating Manual, do so NOW.
+As you study the following information about how to properly operate a lift truck, remember the WARNINGS.